Wales Herald Extraordinary

 Wales Herald of Arms Extraordinary (Herodr Arbennig Cymru) is a current Officer of Arms Extraordinary under the Courts of England and Wales' jurisdiction.
 Wales is a Royal Herald, i.e. a member of the Royal Household, and while not being a member of chapter of the College of Arms, processes with the other heralds at ceremonial occasions.
-Wales Herald forms an integral part of the procession when the British monarch officially opens a session of Senedd Cymru/Welsh Parliament at Cardiff Bay.
+Wales Herald forms an integral part of the procession when the British monarch officially opens a session of the Senedd (Welsh Parliament; Senedd Cymru) at Cardiff Bay.

 There was formerly a Wales Herald in the late 14th century, but that office was short-lived.
 The post was re-established in 1963 as an Officer of Arms Extraordinary, its first appointee being Francis Jones.

 The badge dates from 1967 and depicts a treasured medieval Welsh possession, the Croes Naid—a cross heavily gilded and jewelled and said to contain a fragment of the True Cross of Jesus Christ; it is blazoned Issuant from an open Royal Crown of the 13th century Or a representation of a Croes Naid also Or jewelled Proper.

 The present Wales Herald of Arms Extraordinary is Thomas Lloyd, OBE, DL, FSA, having succeeded Michael Siddons in 2010.